xullnn/ls_pull_over_push/120/answers.md

   - but it cannot inherit from `class Mammal` to enable itself to walk(same reason with Dog)
   - it cannot inherit from `class Fish` to enable itself to swim, because it is not fish

-Even though Ruby allowed multiple inheritance, this problem cannot be solve.
-So we have to distribute different module to different classes as needed.
+Even if Ruby allowed multiple inheritance, this problem cannot be solve.
+So we have to distribute different modules to different classes as needed.

 39. Read this description about public methods

 > A public method is a method that is available to anyone who knows either the class name or the object's name.
 These methods are readily available for the rest of the program to use and comprise the class' interface (that's how other classes and objects will interact with this class and its objects).

-Write a code example to illustrate the things that are discribed by this paragraph
+Write a code example to illustrate the things that are described by this paragraph

 ```ruby
 class Human